 Is Coconut Water Good for Diarrhea?
-What You Need to Know
+ORS, Safety & Recovery Guide

 Quick Answer

-Coconut water can support hydration during mild diarrhea, but it should not replace ORS.
-It gives fluids and potassium, but it does not provide enough sodium to match the glucose-sodium absorption mechanism that makes ORS effective during active fluid loss.
+Coconut water can help as a supportive fluid during mild diarrhea, but it should not replace ORS.
+It provides water and potassium, but it does not contain enough sodium to correct dehydration the way oral rehydration solution does.

 What Is Coconut Water's Role in Diarrhea?

 Coconut water is a natural electrolyte drink that provides potassium, fluids, and small amounts of magnesium.
-During diarrhea, it works as a supportive hydration fluid, not a medical treatment.
+During diarrhea, it functions as a supportive hydration fluid , not a medical treatment.

 The critical limitation is sodium.
 Coconut water contains roughly 25-50 mg of sodium per 100 ml.
 WHO-ORS contains 520 mg per 100 ml.
-That gap matters because sodium is what activates the gut's water-absorption mechanism during active diarrhea.
+That gap matters because sodium activates the gut's sodium-glucose cotransport mechanism, which is how water moves from the intestine back into the bloodstream during active fluid loss.

 - Coconut water provides real hydration but lacks sufficient sodium for medical-grade rehydration